-Mat rushes are monocotyledons that look like sedges until they flower.
-They are perennials with tough leaves that grow from underground rhizomes.
-Flower spikes with small delicate flowers arise from the base of the plant.
+Mat Rushes are monocotyledons, which look like sedges until they flower.
+They are clumpy perennials with tough leaves, which grow from underground rhizomes.
+Flower spikes with small delicate wind-pollinated flowers arise from the base of the plant.

 Lomandra micrantha has tiny flowers that I did not find until about 5 years ago.
 You need a camera with a macro lens to appreciate the delicate beauty of these apparently drab flowers.